The best digestive enzymes for bloating are ones that cover a broad spectrum of foods.

 If the meal is large, you will need enough enzymes to cover your bases.
 Each enzyme unit covers a specific amount of food, so the higher the units, ALUs for example, the more lactose will be digested.

-To make the list of best digestive enzymes for bloating in this post, the enzymes also ideally are allergen free too.
+To make the list of best digestive enzymes for bloating in this post, the enzymes also ideally are allergen-free.
 Unfortunately, many enzymes are made from allergenic substances like gluten or soy.

 Types of enzymes